mdbergmann/knx-conn/README.md

     ("1/2/3" dpt:dpt-1.001 "foobar")))
 ```

-This is a list of lists containing of three elements:
+This is a list of lists containing three elements:

 1. the GA
 2. the dpt